aditi-keerti/Book-store/README.md

 - **Borrow or Buy Books**: Choose the desired book and opt to either borrow it or buy it, based on your preference and availability.
 - **Administrator Actions**: If you're an administrator, log in to access advanced features like adding, updating, or deleting books from the system and only a admin can create another admin.

-## Postman Documentation

-For detailed information on the API endpoints and how to interact with them, refer to the [Postman Documentation](#postman-documentation).

 ## Technology Stack

 - **Node.js**: Backend JavaScript runtime.